CHAPTER 85. GENERAL PROVISIONS

 (1) The Office of Disciplinary Counsel, except with respect to matters which have become the subject of formal proceedings.

-(2) The Office of the Secretary, with respect to matters which have become the subject of formal proceedings.
+(2) The Executive Office, with respect to matters which have become the subject of formal proceedings.

 § 85.5.
 Location of Office of Disciplinary Counsel.